Karditsa

 Karditsa (Καρδίτσα [karˈðitsa]) is a city in western Thessaly in mainland Greece.
-The city of Karditsa is the capital of Karditsa regional unit of region of Thessaly.
+The city of Karditsa is the capital of Karditsa regional unit of the region of Thessaly.

-Inhabitation is attested from 9000 BC.
-Karditsa ls linked with GR-30, the road to Karpenisi, and the road to Palamas and Larissa.
-Karditsa is south-west of Palamas and Larissa, west of Farsala and the Volos area, north-west of Athens, Lamia, Domokos and Sofades, north of Karpenisi, north-east of Arta, and east-south-east of Trikala, Grevena, Ioannina, and Kalampaka.

-Karditsa has elementary schools, high schools, junior high schools, the Veterinary Medicine Department of the University of Thessaly which is one of only two Veterinary departments in Greece, three other university departments of the University of Thessaly, churches, banks, a post office, a railway station, a sports ground, a water tower, and squares.
-Karditsa is one of the most bicycle-friendly cities in Greece with an extensive network of bicycle paths.
-Approximately 30% of all the city transportation, according to the National Technical University of Athens, is done by bicycles.

 Climate

 Karditsa has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Karditsa experiences hot, dry summers and cool winters with substantial precipitation.

 History

 During the period of Ottoman rule in Thessaly, the main settlement in the location of modern Karditsa was called Sotira.
 In 1810, the English traveler William Martin Leake mentioned a sprawling village named Kardhítza, consisting of between 500-600 houses, of which the majority of the inhabitants were Turkish.

-Karditsa was incorporated as a new city in 1882, the year after its liberation from the Ottoman Empire.
+Karditsa was incorporated as a new city in 1882, the year after its liberation from the Ottoman Empire (1881).

 During World War II, the resistance in Thessaly was fought primarily by the ELAS.
 On March 12, 1943 Karditsa was liberated temporarily by ELAS after the Italian capitulation.

 In September 2020, the city was badly hit from catastrophic floods that resulted in 4 deaths.